Dynamic Reporting With The NetEqualizer

 • quick_abort_max 0 KB

 c.
 We also explicitly told the Squid what DNS servers to use in its configuration file.
 There was some evidence that without this the Squid server may bog down, but we never confirmed it.
-However, no harm by setting these parameters
+However, no harm is done by setting these parameters.

 • dns_nameservers x.x.x.x